2021–22 Abahani Limited Dhaka season: December

 Ailton Machado goal level the score 2–2 and end the match with draw.
-But due to withdrawn Uttar Baridhara Club participation in the tournament both teams' points were equal and referee were used penalties shoot out to decided group champion which Sheikh Russel KC won 13–12.
+But due to withdrawn Uttar Baridhara Club participation in the tournament both teams' points were equal, and the referee used penalties shoot out to decided group champion which Sheikh Russel KC won 13–12.

 January

-On 3 January Dhaka Abahani won 6–0 goals against Sheikh Jamal DC.
+On 3 January, Dhaka Abahani won 6–0 against Sheikh Jamal DC.
 In the first half on 22 minutes goal by Dorielton and 35 Raphael Augusto took lead Abahani and go to half time break.
 In the second half on 62 Dorielton made it 3–0.
 In the 70 minutes Daniel Colindres found the net.
 Nabib Newaj Jibon on 81 and 90+1 minutes double Dhaka Abahai thrashed Sheikh Jamal DC 6–0.

-On 6 January Dhaka Abahani won 3(3)–3(4) penalties shoot out against Saif Sporting Club.
+On 6 January, Dhaka Abahani won 3(3)–3(4) penalties shoot out against Saif Sporting Club.
 On 10 minutes first half Raphael Augusto gave lead Dhaka Abahani but Mfon Udoh equalized score on 19 minutes and finished half time 1–1.
 In the second half 74 minutes Emeka Ogbugh made score 2–1 until 90 minutes and Saif about to through the final but on 90+3 minutes Daniel Colindres goal level the score 2–2.
 In the extra time 90+4 minutes Rakib Hossain goal again Abahani took lead but on 120+3 minutes Saif SC Sazzad Hossain draw the scoreline 3–3.
 In the penalties shoot out Dhaka Abahani won 4–3 and through to the Final.

-On 9 January Dhaka Abahani won 2–1 goals against Rahmatganj MFS in the final match of Federation Cup Bangladesh.
+On 9 January, Dhaka Abahani won 2–1 against Rahmatganj MFS in the final match of Federation Cup Bangladesh.
 In the first half both clubs play excellent but they wouldn't get goals until scored Dainiel Colindres on 45+1 minutes.
 In the second half Rakib Hossain extended the score 2–0.
 On 70 minutes Philip Adjah goal made scoreline 2–1 and Rahmatganj MFS finished their tournament journey will runner up trophy and Dhaka Abahani grabbed 12th Federation Cup trophy.